Dnathan33/Youtube_Swift/README.md

-# Youtube_Swift
+# Youtube
 Youtube clone.

-This project focuses on the esstentials of prgramming with swift: Such as AutoLayout, UICollectionView, UTableView, AVFoundation, Async, UIKit.
+MVC-N Architecture

-Created and designed cells for user interface and used AutoLayout to put them in position.
+This project focuses on the esstentials of prgramming with swift: Such as UIKit, UICollectionView, UTableView, AVFoundation, Async, and AutoLayout.

-Utilized Emmurations to prevent bugs.
+API Calls

-Fething Mutiple Feeds.
+Fetching Mutiple Feeds.
 Parsing JSON.
 Playing video with Animations.